spryker/docker-sdk/docs/06-installation/01-installation-prerequisites/03-installing-docker-prerequisites-on-windows.md

 | RAM: 4GB | This is a minimum requirement.
 The value can be higher than 4GB.
 A lower value is not sufficient for installation purposes. |
 | vCPU: 2 | This is a minimum requirement.
 The value can be higher than 2.
 A lower value is not sufficient for running the application. |

-## Required Software and Configuration
+## Installing and configuring required software
 Follow the steps below to install and configure the required software.

 ### Install Docker Desktop

+Install Docker Desktop:

-1. Download <a href="https://download.docker.com/win/stable/Docker for Windows Installer.exe"> Docker Desktop</a>.
+1. Download <a href="https://download.docker.com/win/stable/Docker for Windows Installer.exe">Docker Desktop for Windows</a>.

 2. Open the installation file and follow the instructions of the wizard.

-#### Enable Docker Experimental Features
+#### Enable Docker experimental features

 Experimental features are provided for testing and evaluation purposes.

 Follow the steps to enable them:
 1. Right-click the **Docker** icon in the tray and select **Settings**.
 2. Select the **Daemon** tab.